Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 - A copy of the receipt from a criminal history record check

-4. Take the NCAC II Exam and Complete the Maryland Law Assessment
+Step 4: Pass the NCAC II Exam and Complete the Maryland Law Assessment

-Once the Board has reviewed and approved your application, they’ll send you a letter authorizing you to sit for the National Board for Certified Counselors’ (NBCC) National Certified Addiction Counselor, Level II (NCAC II) exam, a computer-based, multiple-choice exam of 150 questions.
-You’ll choose the date, time, and location of your exam (there are 25 testing centers located throughout Maryland).
+Once the Board has reviewed and approved your application, it will send you a letter authorizing you to sit for the National Board for Certified Counselors’ (NBCC) National Certified Addiction Counselor, Level II (NCAC II) exam, a computer-based, multiple-choice exam of 150 questions.

 You must also complete the Maryland Law Assessment (MLA), a no-fail, no-score assessment that is used to ensure you’re familiar with the state laws and ethical code.
 You’ll take the MLA through the CCE Academy.